mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 ![progress](/public/progress.png)

 As you can see in the examples above, plain *ProgressView* displays an indefinite circular indicator by default.
 Usually, it means that there is ongoing work in the background, and the user should wait to see some results.
+We also can provide a localizable string by placing it near to circular activity indicator.

 SwiftUI uses a circular activity indicator by default to display indefinite progress, but there is a way to show definite progress using a linear progress indicator.